 What have you planned for your stay?

-Have you read the house rules and do you have any questions about them?
+Have you read the house rules and have any questions about them?

 What are the full names and contact details of those on the reservation?

-If someone has a few negative reviews and you’re curious to know more about them before accepting a booking, you can always respectfully ask your potential guests to clarify what happened in that particular situation.
+Suppose someone has a few negative reviews, and you’re curious to know more about them before accepting a booking.
+In that case, you can always respectfully ask your potential guests to clarify what happened in that particular situation.

 While stalking your ex on social media is highly discouraged, we do suggest checking out potential guests’ profiles to get to know them a bit better.

-Look over their Facebook, LinkedIn, and Instagram accounts to get an understanding of their social and professional life, as well as the people that they surround themselves with.
+Look over their Facebook, LinkedIn, and Instagram accounts to understand their social and professional life, as well as the people they surround themselves with.

-Now that you know how to vet potential Airbnb guests, it’s time to take it a step further.
+Now that you know how to screen Airbnb guests, it’s time to take it a step further.

 A vacation rental agreement is a straightforward and official way of laying down expectations and rules for both hosts and guests.
-These documents cover information like property and guest details, house rules, cancellation policies, and payment details.
+These documents cover property and guest details, house rules, cancellation policies, payment details, and other important information.

-Vetting your Airbnb guests and staying informed on different insurances that cover you as a host are part of running a successful vacation rental business.
-At the end of the day, you can either face the risk of letting complete strangers into your home or you can put in the work to ensure that your guests are trustworthy and well-intentioned.
-All it takes is some patience, preparation, and drive!
+Effectively screening your Airbnb guests is key to running a successful vacation rental business.
+At the end of the day, you can either face the risk of letting strangers into your home or you can put in the work to ensure that your guests are trustworthy and well-intentioned.
+All it takes is patience and preparation!